SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_DBE08.md

 ### Creation

-The element using this driver can be automatically created by the parent element using the **Axon ACP Frame Manager** driver, but it can also be a standalone element.
+The element using this connector can be automatically created by the parent element using the **Axon ACP Frame Manager** connector, but it can also be a standalone element.

 ### Connections

 #### Serial Main Connection

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION: